Associate Head Coach/Recruiting Coordinator

 254-710-1427 | Sam_Erger@baylor.edu

-Samantha “Sam” Erger enters her fifth season as an assistant coach for the Bears after spending one season as director of operations in 2014.
+Samantha “Sam” Erger is in her eighth season with the Bears, and second as associate head coach.
+She was promoted in March of 2020 after spending five seasons as an assistant coach and one season as director of operations in 2014.

-Erger has stepped seamlessly into the role of assistant coach, additionally serving as the team’s recruiting coordinator and defensive trainer.
-Under her guidance, the 2016 class was ranked honorable mention by PrepVolleyball.com.
-The 2017 class was also ranked top 20 by VolleyMag.com and honorable mention by PrepVolleyball.com.
+Erger stepped seamlessly into the role of assistant coach, additionally serving as the team’s recruiting coordinator and setting coach.
+Under her guidance, the 2016 class was ranked honorable mention by PrepVolleyball.com while the 2017 class was also ranked top 20 by VolleyMag.com and honorable mention by PrepVolleyball.com.
+BU's 2019 class was ranked No. 11 by PrepVolleyball.com, while the incoming 2021 class is ranked No. 6 by VolleyballMag.com.

 During the 2016 season, Erger helped mentor Katie Staiger, Baylor's first Second Team AVCA All-American and unanimous All-Big 12 selection, along with Jana Brusek, an All-Big 12 Second Team selection.
 She helped guide the Bears to their first NCAA Tournament appearance since 2011.